Modeling and Analysing Respondent Driven Sampling as a Counting Process

-\subsection{Asymptotic Analysis.}
+\subsection{Asymptotic Analysis}

+A model with an intensity like (M4') usually leads to the following textbook likelihood function~\citep{Andersen93, Aalen1978}:

-We begin by specifying a few technical details required for simple analysis (sec. \ref{asy}); we then provide the necessary details from Kurtz's theory of density dependent processes and demonstrate convergence of the counting process to a deterministic function (sec. \ref{asycon}).
-The notations and results from section \ref{asycon} are used in section \ref{asyT} to present our main results, Theorem \ref{theorem} and its application Theorem \ref{corollary}, which are proven in the appendix.
+The large-sample behavior of maximum likelihood estimators in this setup requires some technical preliminaries (\S\ref{asy}).
+After these are specified, we provide the necessary details from Kurtz's theory of density-dependent processes, and demonstrate convergence of the counting process to a deterministic function (\S\ref{asycon}).
+These aspects are then put together in Section~\ref{asyT}, for our large-sample theorems.
+Proofs are provided in the Appendix.